-Compass Land Consultants was founded by dedicated natural resource professionals who share the common vision of integrity across all company divisions: timberland management, appraisal services, and real estate brokerage.
+Compass Land Consultants, Inc. was founded by dedicated natural resource professionals who share a common vision of integrity across all company divisions: timberland management, appraisal services, real estate brokerage, and litigation expertise.

-With current land management contracts at a half-million acres, we are engineering the advancement of our expertise further into the Lake States in the TIMO/REIT sector.
-We are also committed to expanding our NIPFLO management responsibilities, which is an important complementary enterprise for the company.
+With current land management contracts at one-half million acres, we are engineering the advancement of our expertise further into the Lake States in the Timberland Investment Management Organization (TIMO) and Real Estate Investment Trust (REIT) sectors.
+We are also committed to expanding our Non-Industrial Private Forester (NIPF) Land Owner management responsibilities, which is an important complementary enterprise for the company.
 We challenge ourselves to seek out professional memberships and alliances to further these goals.

-In the appraisal services world, we will continue to provide our team of five Certified General Appraisers with valuation assignments brought to Compass by both referrals and inquiry.
-Appraisers and trainees continue to seek higher education and expanded core competencies, and are members of IRWA, AI, ASFMRA, MAT, and ARA.
-We look forward to launching our in-house, customized appraisal software in 2018.
+In the appraisal services world, we will continue to provide our team of five Certified General Appraisers with valuation assignments brought to Compass by both referrals and inquiries.
+Appraisers and trainees continue to seek higher education and expanded core competencies.
+As proud members of professional organizations such as IRWA, AI, ASFMRA, MAT, ARA and more, we are always seeking opportunities to expand our knowledge and expertise.

-As we continue to develop and expand our unique collection of land and water real estate offerings, Compass will extend its marketing radius, capturing a wider audience appeal across social media platforms and targeted channels with the goal of marketing more of these exceptional properties.
+As we continue to develop and expand our unique collection of talent, as well as our land and water real estate offerings, Compass will continue to extend its marketing radius.
+We are capturing a wider audience appeal across social media platforms and targeting channels with the goal of expanding the exposure to even more of our services and exceptional properties.

-As Compass Land Consultants continues to grow, we dedicate ourselves to its evolution so it can continue in perpetuity.
-We will strive to educate, reward, and foster employee development, and to create a work environment where employees are part of our growth and success.
+As Compass Land Consultants continues to thrive and grow, we dedicate ourselves to its evolution so it can continue in perpetuity.
+We will always strive to educate, reward, and foster employee development, as well as create a work environment where employees are a part of our growth and success.